Microsoft/azure-docs.cs-cz/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

     }
     ```

-   * `--resource-group`: název skupiny prostředků, ve které se má vytvořit veřejná IP adresa.
+   * `--resource-group`: Name of the resource group in which to create the public IP.
-   * `--name`: název veřejné IP adresy.
+   * `--name`: Name of the public IP.
-   * `--location`: oblast Azure, ve které se má vytvořit veřejná IP adresa.
+   * `--location`: Azure region in which to create the public IP.

-3. Spuštěním příkazu [AZ Network nic Create](/cli/azure/network/nic) vytvořte síťovou kartu se statickou privátní IP adresou.
+3. Run the [az network nic create](/cli/azure/network/nic) command to create a NIC with a static private IP.
 Seznam uvedený za výstupem vysvětluje použité parametry.

     ```azurecli
     az network nic create \